JoseRoca/WinFBX2/docs/Windows GUI/Windows Controls/CDialog Class.md

 # CDialog Class

 Wrapper class on top of the `CreateDialogIndirectParamW` API function.
+Creates a dialog using a memory template.

 **Include file**: CDialog.inc.